aprajitameetup/accessibility-meetup/README.md

 ## About

-Created for the React Rajasthan Meet-up to demonstrate accessibility best practices and common issues in web development.
-Perfect for educational purposes and conference presentations.
+Created to demonstrate accessibility best practices and common issues in web development.
+Perfect for educational purposes, learning accessibility concepts, and understanding how to build inclusive web applications.